Misuse of drugs is a significant issue in Scotland and it leads to a variety of social and health problems.

 You can find frameworks to help you plan and deliver problem drug use services, and find out about national strategies below.

-- The total economic and social costs of problem drug use in Scotland are estimated at around £3.5bn a year.
+- The latest assessment (in 2009) of total economic and social costs of illicit drug use in Scotland is estimated at around £3.5bn a year.

 - Problem drug use can pose a risk to children, family breakdown, unemployment and homelessness.

 - Injecting drugs is associated with the risk of transmission of blood borne viruses such as HIV and hepatitis C.

 - A survey in 2014/15 found that 6% of adults had used illicit drugs during the previous year, compared with 7.6% in 2008/09.